FerRivero8/WebApp-FullStack-Docker/README.md

 This command starts all the services defined in your `docker-compose.yml`, including the web application, database, and any other services your application depends on.

-This command starts all the services defined in your `docker-compose.yml`, including the web application, database, and any other services your application depends on.

 3. **Access the Web Application**
 After the containers are up and running, open a web browser and navigate to `http://localhost:80`.
 You should now be able to see the web application's login page.
 Enter the credentials to access the welcome screen, verifying that the application has been set up correctly and is connected to the PostgreSQL database.